-Parameters Default Description LAN IP IP address 192.168.2.1 This is the router's LAN port IP address (Your LAN clients default gateway IP address) IP Subnet Mask 255.255.255.0 Specify a Subnet Mask for your LAN segment

-DHCP Server Enabled You can enable or disable the DHCP server.
+Parameters Default Description LAN IP IP address 192.168.2.1 This is the router's LAN port IP address (Your LAN clients default gateway IP address) IP Subnet Mask 255.255.255.0 Specify a Subnet Mask for your LAN segment DHCP Server Enabled You can enable or disable the DHCP server.
 By enabling the DHCP server the router will automatically give your LAN clients an IP address.
-If the DHCP is not enabled then you'll have to manually set your LAN client's IP addresses; make sure the LAN Client is in the same subnet as this broadband router if you want the router to be your LAN client's default gateway IP Address Pool You can select a particular IP address range for your DHCP server to issue IP addresses to your LAN Clients.
-Note: By default the IP range is from: Start IP 192.168.2.100 to End IP 192.168.2.199 .
-If you want your PC to have a static/fixed IP address then you'll have to choose an IP address outside this IP address Pool Domain Name You can specify a Domain Name for your LAN Lease Time The DHCP when enabled will temporarily give your LAN clients an IP address.
+If the DHCP is not enabled then you'll have to manually set your LAN client's IP addresses; make sure the LAN client is in the same subnet as this broadband router if you want the router to be your LAN client's default gateway Lease Time The DHCP when enabled will temporarily give your LAN clients an IP address.
 In the Lease Time setting you can specify the time period that the DHCP lends an IP address to your LAN clients.
 The DHCP will change your LAN client's IP address when this time threshold period is reached